After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 Day 1: Arrival in Marrakech – Transfer to Hotel

-Upon arrival at Marrakech, our driver will pick you up from the airport and transfer you to your hotel or riad.
-You will have the rest of the day to relax and start exploring the city, including the famous Jemaa el-Fnaa and the vibrant souks.
+Upon arrival in Marrakech, our driver will pick you up from the airport and transfer you to your hotel or riad.
+You will have the rest of the day to relax and begin exploring the city, including the famous Jemaa el-Fnaa Square and the vibrant souks.

 Day 2: Full Day Exploring Marrakech

-Today, you can enjoy an optional private guided tour of the Marrakech medina with an official local guide.
-You will visit the famous Koutoubia Mosque, explore the vibrant medina and its bustling souks, and uncover some of Marrakech’s hidden gems, including:
+Today you may enjoy an optional private guided tour of the Marrakech Medina with an official local guide.
+You will visit the famous Koutoubia Mosque, explore the lively souks, and discover some of Marrakech’s hidden gems, including:

 -